yoki31/delivery-carrier/delivery_carrier_label_postlogistics/doc/guides/delivery_method_setup.rst

 Create delivery method
 **********************

-Go in *Inventory/Settings/Delivery/Delivery Methods* and create a new delivery methods
+Go in *Inventory/Settings/Delivery/Delivery Methods* and create a new delivery methods:

 .. image:: ../_static/img/delivery_method1-create.png
    :alt: Menu Delivery Methods

+Here are the steps to configure your *Delivery Method*:

 1. Give a name to your delivery method
 2. Choose type *PostLogistics*